wangxia514/dea-airflow/dags/infra/README.md

 ## Variables
 Variables supplied by terraform, can also provide default value if terraform is not supplying that value

+### Projects
+variables used for each projects are in its own file under `projects` folder.

 ## podconfig
 `KubernetesPodOperator` configurations recommended by infrastracture maintainers.